 Mechanics includes studying how things act in the real world, using equations to model motion (kinematics) and analysing forces acting on objects.
 These skills complement the study of physics.

-Mathematics isn’t an easy A-Level.
-We advise that you need an A* grade at GCSE (and even then it will be a challenge) and you must be prepared to work hard but there is a genuine feeling of satisfaction when the correct solution is found to a problem!
+Mathematics isn’t an easy A-level.
+We advise that you need a level 8 (A*) at GCSE (and even then it will be a challenge) and you must be prepared to work hard but there is a genuine feeling of satisfaction when the correct solution is found to a problem!

 The following information is based on the Edexcel specification: